alexeyds/enhanced-tape/README.md

 # enhanced-tape
-A set of extensions on top of tape testing library, built using proxies.
+A set of extensions built on top of tape testing library.

 ## License
 MIT